gaehlerm/SoftwareEngineering/README.md

 Follow the rule "use composition, not inheritance" and don’t use friend classes and other curious OO constructs if these exist in your programming language.
 Inheritance introduces very strong coupling which should be avoided at all cost.

 Many guidelines on how to write classes are defined for worker classes.
 For example the rule that classes should have high cohesion.
 It seems like most people overlooked the other kind of classes.
-A data class has no cohesion at all but it a perfectly viable object.
+A data class has no cohesion at all but it is a perfectly viable object.

 Don't write getter and setter functions for your classes.
 They don't improve anything.